 Strictly within its humanitarian preoccupations, the C.I.C.R.
-(International Committee of the Red Cross), in Geneva, was one of the rare international organisations willing, since the beginning of the war, to relieve the suffering population of Iraqi Kurdistan.
+(International Committee of the Red Cross), in Geneva, was one of the rare international organisations willing, since the beginning of the war, to relieve the suffering population of Iragi Kurdistan.
 The Committee for the Defence of the Kurdish People's Rights, representing the Kurdish Revolution, had submitted to the C.I.C.R., since November 1961, an invitation from General Barzani to visit the liberated territory of Iraqi Kurdistan.
 Between the C.I.C.
-R. and our Committee, the relations, since, have been regular and friendly with an official exchange of correspondence.
+R. and our Committee, the relations, since, have been regular and friendly

+41 On this ceremony, see further details in the revue Al-Jundi (The Soldier), organ of the Syrian Army, No 636 of January 14, 1964. with an official exchange of correspondence.
 The lists of Iraqi prisoners of war in Kurdistan, that we received from the Kurdish Revolutionary High Command, were regularly transmitted to the C.I.C.R. and filed in Geneva.
 But, unfortunately, because the Government of Baghdad refused any cooperation with the International Red Cross, in respect of conditions of war in Kurdistan, the actions of the C.I.C.R., in this field, proved to be almost impossible.